mtna/rds-python-examples/README.md

 # RDS COVID-19 IPython Notebook
+## WARNING: THIS PROJECT IS IN EARLY DEVELOPMENT STAGE.
+CONTENT OR CODE SHOULD ONLY BE USED FOR TESTING OR EVALUATION PURPOSES.
 This notebook demonstrates the power and efficiency of our Rich Data Services (RDS) framework through the use of a simple python API library.
 As the COVID-19 pandemic is of a global concern, this notebook focuses on the COVID-19 data gathered through [John Hopkins University](https://coronavirus.jhu.edu/).

 ## Software